Charmed Spark K8s

 file with the new cluster information.
 By default, eksctl

-creates a user that generate new access token on the fly via the aws
+creates a user that generates a new access token on the fly via the aws

 CLI.
 However, this conflicts with the spark-client